NCIP/gdc-docs/docs/Data_Submission_Portal/Users_Guide/Pre_Release_QC.md

 #### Filtering and Searching

-The GDC AWG Portal offers two different means of searching and filtering the available data: facet filters and quick search.
+The GDC Pre-Release Data Portal offers two different means of searching and filtering the available data: facet filters and quick search.

 ##### Facet Filters